 If she is walking across the carpet, this might be seen as a sign of hope for her.
 She at least is being active, and this makes a favourable contrast between her situation and those of the orphan and vagabond whose desperation is represented by their simply ‘standing’.

 The song is a fine representation of someone’s mental state as they oscillate between decisive action and despair.
 The opening lines of verses one, two and four are all positive, as are the song’s final couplet, suggesting the woman is determined to put her immediate past behind her.
 The passages in between are essentially negative, as her thoughts start to dwell on her situation.

 ‘All your seasick sailors, they are rowing home

 Your empty handed army is all going home’

-Nevertheless, there is hope.
-It’s significant that the army is ‘going home’ – departing, so that what it represents will no longer be a part of the woman’s life.
-This negative description contrasts it with the saints which are ‘coming through’.
+It may be significant too that the army is ‘going home’ – departing.
+This negative description contrasts it with the saints who are ‘coming through’.
 ‘Coming’ has connotations of being welcome.
-Thus the ‘going’ of the army and the ‘coming’ of the saints can be seen as reflecting the woman’s determination to change her spiritual outlook .
+Thus the ‘going’ of the army, in line with the ‘coming’ of the saints, can itself be seen as reflecting the woman’s determination to change her spiritual outlook.

 Hope is again implied in the second verse, which shows the woman confronting the problem of how to survive in her changed world.
 She accepts that what befalls one is a matter of chance: